-- Unit I & 2 Internally assessed (coursework) - Unit 3 Practical exam externally assessed
+- Unit 2,4 & 7 Internally assessed (coursework) - Unit I -Written exam- I hour.
+50 marks

 BTEC Music can lead on to many things.
 Students who wish to further their studies at KS5 will be able to take BTEC Level 3 Music Technology.
 Studying Music can lead to a profession that is music-specific; Musicologist, Teacher, Composer, Music Therapist etc. However it can also lead to many other careers that are not necessarily music-related: Journalist, Lawyer, Accountant etc. Recently Music Technology has become a very popular subject as such the opportunities for work and careers have grown: working in a Recording Studio, being a Music Producer, a Recording Engineer or a Technician and so on.